flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins.md

 The currently available plugins are:

 * **Documents** - easily generate, host and access any kinds of documents
-* **Notifications** - enhance your project with the option of sending custom email, SMS or push notifications
+* **Notifications** - enhance your project with the option of sending custom emails or SMS notifications
 * **OCR** - helps you scan your documents and integrate them into a business process
 * **Task management** - a plugin suitable for back-officers and supervisors as it can be used to easily track and assign activities/tasks inside a company.